 Learn, Do, Secure

-- If you suspect your user account has been breached, change the password immediately and report it to firstname.lastname@example.org or call (773) 442-4357.
+- If you suspect that your user account is compromised, change the password and any associated security questions immediately and report it to firstname.lastname@example.org or call (773) 442-4357.